Integrate with external Product and inventory data

 • Asynchronous operation: The Import API is asynchronous.
 You submit a request and then poll for status updates.

 • Data orchestration: The Import API excels at handling complex data relationships.
-In our scenario, we imported images first, referencing Product Variant SKUs that didn't exist yet.
-The API held these operations in an unresolved state until the corresponding Products were imported, at which point it automatically linked them.
+For example, if the ERP data includes supplyChannels that reference Channel keys that don't exist yet, the API will hold those operations in an unresolved state until the corresponding Channels are imported or created, at which point it automatically links them.
 This dependency resolution works as long as all related data is sent within 48 hours.

 The beauty of the Import API is that it handles both create and update scenarios with the same request structure and intelligently manages dependencies, simplifying the integration of data from multiple systems like a PIM and a DAM.